rizz-zone/local-first/src/exports/entrypoints/README.md

 ## Both entrypoints gatekeep the same thing

 The only job of the entrypoint is to be a thin layer on top of the [`WorkerLocalFirst`](../../classes/worker_thread.ts) class, which is itself a thin layer on top of a [`clientMachine`](../../machines/worker.ts).
-However, they have to perform slightly different tasks to each other:
+However, they have to perform slightly different tasks from each other:

 | Function                           | `sharedWorkerEntrypoint` | `workerEntrypoint` |
 | ---------------------------------- | ------------------------ | ------------------ |